EchoVideo Help - Main Page

 (student access in Canvas)

-• Record class lectures or personal lessons prior to class.
+• Class lectures or personal lessons prior to class.

-• Record feedback for an entire class or for individual students.
+• Feedback for an entire class or for individual students.

 1. Use Discussion, Q&A, add polls, and more in all classes including Live Stream.